 The Iona Community (“the Community”) takes the security and accuracy of personal data seriously.
-It complies with its obligations under the General Data Protection Regulation (GDPR) by
+It complies with its obligations under the UK General Data Protection Regulation (GDPR) by

 - keeping personal data up to date;

 - not collecting or retaining excessive amounts of data;

 - protecting personal data from loss, misuse, unauthorised access and disclosure

 - ensuring that appropriate technical measures are in place to protect personal data.

 This statement refers to such data held by the Community on third party individuals.

 The following types of personal data on individuals is held and processed:

 - Personal Records: Name, title, affiliation(s), address(es), telephone number(s), email address(es).